fguillen/ruby-style-guide/README.md

     ```

   The string literals in this guide are aligned with the first style.

+  I prefer the option B but I am open for agurments in favor of option A.

 * <a name="no-character-literals"></a>
   Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's basically